 Board of Directors

 Before moving to Southern Oregon, native Oregonian Kathy Conway taught science, math, and social studies methods to pre-service elementary teachers at Southeast Missouri State University.
+During that period Kathy earned a Ph.D. from Southern Oregon University in Mathematics Curriculum and Instruction.
 She has also been a long time environmental activist with the local Sierra Club group and was instrumental in establishing the Southeast Missouri Climate Protection Initiative.
-After relocating to Southern Oregon in 2010, Kathy collaborated with Alan and other area residents to form Southern Oregon Climate Action Now of which she is Co-facilitator and serves as Secretary of the Board.
+After relocating to Southern Oregon in 2010, Kathy collaborated with Alan and other area residents to form Southern Oregon Climate Action Now of which she is Co-facilitator and serves as Treasurer of the Board.

 Roger Pearce, Pearce Law LLC

-Roger recently moved to Ashland from Seattle.
-Serving as our General Counsel, Roger has helped us negotiate the complexities of achieving 501 (c) (3) status and offered sage advice on legal matters.
+Roger moved to Ashland from Seattle and serves as our General Counsel.
+Roger helped us negotiate the complexities of achieving 501 (c) (3) status and offers sage advice on legal matters.